Currently, the Unity SDK offers native support for Android, iOS, and Windows. The support is set to

 sentry-cli through the commandline.
 For that, you can use the provided executables from within the package or follow the sentry-cli documentation to make it available globally.
 To upload debug symbols, run it with:

-sentry-cli --auth-token YOUR_AUTH_TOKEN upload-dif --org example-org --project example-project PATH_TO_SYMBOLS
+sentry-cli --auth-token YOUR_AUTH_TOKEN debug-files upload --org example-org --project example-project PATH_TO_SYMBOLS